-Intercessor We pray for those in need of healing in body, mind, and spirit, especially N., and those we name now.
-Have compassion on those who suffer from any grief or trouble,
+Intercessor We pray for victims of violence and abuse, and for all in need of healing in body, mind, and spirit, especially N., and those we name now.
+Have compassion on those who suffer from any grief or trouble, to disease and violence, and those we name now.
+Give to the departed eternal rest,